youssk541/fnstatz/README.md

 First double click on _Startup_ to initalize the application: This will download the python requirements and all files necessary for the application to function correctly .
 This step might take a few minutes .

-The project is now fully set-up, you can double click on  _startTwitter_ to start the publications and analysis.
+The project is now fully set-up, you can double click on  _startApp_ to start the publications and analysis.